WESTMINSTER -- A Swanzey, N.H., man avoided serious injury Wednesday after a tree fell on the vehicle he was driving south on Route 5.

 "As much as this is a rural area, we do not see this very much.
 Environmental accidents ... are very rare," he said Thursday afternoon.
 "We do see it occasionally, but it's more likely when the car is parked."

 Keefe, who has been on the job 26 years, said it is much more common for accidents to happen due to operator error or an animal -- as big as a moose or as small as a squirrel -- in the roadway.
-He told the Reformer it is important for all drivers to stay calm behind the wheel.

 "Sometimes people will swerve and cause more damage," he said.
 "People always have to be ready for what might happen in front of them, and not overreacting is the key."